hoangduytran/blender-manual/manual/glossary/index.rst

       :term:`Vertex` where three, five, or more edges meet.
       A vertex connected to one, two, or four edges is not a pole.

+   Pose Bone
+      Pose-specific properties of a :term:`Bone`, such as its location / rotation / scale relative to the :term:`Armature`'s rest pose.
+Its properties are stored on the :term:`Object`, and thus can be different for each user of the Armature.
+The Pose Bone also stores constraints.

    Pose Mode
       Used for :term:`Posing`, :term:`Keyframing`, :term:`Weight Painting`,
       :term:`Constraining <Constraint>` and :term:`Parenting` the :term:`Bones <Bone>` of an :term:`Armature`.

    Posing
-      Moving, Rotating and Scaling the :term:`Bones <Bone>` of an :term:`Armature` to achieve an aesthetically pleasing pose for a character.
+      Moving, Rotating and Scaling the :term:`Pose Bones <Pose Bone>` of an :term:`Armature` to achieve an aesthetically pleasing pose for a character.

    Premultiplied Alpha
       See :term:`Alpha Channel`.